B-Lang-org/bsc/INSTALL.md

 # Compiling BSC from source

-Source code for the Bluespec toolchain can currently be built on Linux and MacOS.
+Source code for the Bluespec toolchain can currently be built on Linux and macOS.
 It may compile for other flavors of Unix, but likely will need additional if/else blocks in source code or Makefiles.

 The core of BSC is written in Haskell, with some libraries in C/C++.